fsaudm/NeuralNet_NumPy/README.md

 ## Requirements

-To run this project, you'll need to install the following Python packages:

 ### Core Dependencies
 - **NumPy**: Used for matrix operations and core numerical computations.
 - **Pandas**: Used exclusively for loading and preprocessing the MNIST dataset.